 From this post, you’ve seen that choosing your ideal piano means considering your lifestyle and your budget.
 Don’t be afraid to explore beyond the suggestions here, but always ask someone with experience for help, whether that’s a technician or even the nice folks on r/piano.

 You can’t start learning how to play the piano without a piano.
 Once you get one, you’ll be good to start your journey.
 Next in this series, I’ll discuss the different options for guidance and how to find them: teachers, books, apps, courses, self-teaching, so be sure to subscribe.
-If you found this guide helpful, be sure to hit that like button below, and of course explore the many other resources on this site!
+If you found this guide helpful, explore the many other resources on this site!